 Don’t ever be afraid to ask questions.
 Each age is a first experience for a parent that comes with a whole new set of questions.
 But there’s also the fact that no two babies are the same, so even if you have more than one child, this new baby could need a different kind of parenting manual.

 New parent or veteran, ask the question.
-That goes for any doctor’s visits, asking other parents at playdates, or any time you’re around other fellow mini human wranglers.
+That goes for any doctor’s visits, asking other parents at playdates, or any time you’re around other fellow mini-human wranglers.
 Ask away.

 Hold that baby as much as you want

 You will have a newborn for a month, and an infant for one year.
 Hold that baby.
-You cannot spoil your little nugget by holding them too much or giving them too much attention.
+You cannot spoil your little nuggets by holding them too much or giving them too much attention.
 If anyone gives advice like “put the baby down and do something else,” you never have to listen to them.
-Soon you’ll have a toddler that you’ll never be able to catch, so enjoy those snuggles.
+Soon, you’ll have a toddler that you’ll never be able to catch, so enjoy those snuggles.

 Be in the picture